Dionisio1013/Yelp-KPI-Metric/README.md

 Yelp is a crowd-sourced app that allows users to critique restaurants by providing a star rating from 1-5 and a message arguing their reasons.
 It acts as a platform for restaurants to market their popularity, facilitate business-customer interaction, set standard expectations, and learn from customer criticism.

 Goals of project
-1) Using NLP analyze the text of certain ratings from Yelp reviews.
+1) Use NLP to analyze specific text relating to positive and negative sentiment from Yelp reviews.
-2) Gain business sense of using yelp data to drive data driven decision making.
-3) Develop a web application for stakeholders to visualize KPI of their restaurants.
+2) Develop a web application for stakeholders to visualize the KPI of their restaurants.
+3) Implement an analysis tool from Restaurants' Positives and Criticisms.
+4) Create a classification model that predicts the sentiment of user-inputted reviews.

 ## Business Applications of project
-**Market Segmentaiton** - By analyzing the data and keywords it's important for restaurant owners to focus on these characteristics when segmenting towards a specific audience.
+**Market Segmentation** - By analyzing the data and keywords, it's important for restaurant owners to focus on these characteristics when segmenting toward a specific audience.
 Main focuses of restaurants:

 1) Food (Specialities)